vascofazza/bomberchap/README.md

 # BomberChap

-A Bomberman clone written in Java.
+A Bomberman clone written in Java using the PlayN framework.

 Play it here: